le-fractal/oc7-l10n-backport/README.md

 ---------------------------------------------------------------------------------

 1. Open `patch7stable.sh` with your text editor
-2. Set `branch_name` to a nme you chose for your new branch: the one that will hold the updates.
+2. Set `branch_name` to a name you chose for your new branch: the one that will hold the updates.
 I recommend `l10n-<language code>-backport`
 2. Set `commit_comment` to what you want the... commit comment to be.
 3. Set `patched_dir` to the path of the directory that hold the stable7 code we just patched.
 It's again the same directory we encountered in the two other files' variables.
 4. Execute `bash patchstable7.sh`.
 It will push all your changes to your forks.